-- Multimedia Third Party Components is a collection of files, mostly Java libraries, that Multimedia uses for its normal operation.
-Third Party Components is installed as part of the integrated install, as described in the Multimedia 7.6 Deployment Guide.
-The Third Party Components installation package places these files in various locations on the host machine. - ThirdPartyApplications is a directory on the Multimedia product CD that contains the web server Apache, the application container Tomcat, and various supporting files.
-Multimedia requires a web server and an application container, but Apache and Tomcat are not the only supported types, and you are not required to install the particular copies in this directory; they are provided as a convenience.
+- ThirdPartyApplications is a directory on the eServices product CD that contains the web server Apache, the application container Tomcat, and various supporting files. eServices requires a web server and an application container, but Apache and Tomcat are not the only supported types, and you are not required to install the particular copies in this directory; they are provided as a convenience. - Third Party Media training training object view

-training